 Unregistered trade marks – why entrepreneurs need to avoid this mistake

 There is a general misconception that you are adequately protected merely from your Companies House registration and the ownership of your domain name.
-This is simply not correct.
+This is simply not correct because it means you have an unregistered trade mark.
 This is why a properly registered trade mark is so important.
 It gives you an exclusive statutory right to use your name or logo (depending on exactly what you registered) and the legislation enables you to enforce it and make others cease unauthorised use.
 More importantly, your ownership of the trade mark stops a competitor from registering it and using that registration as a very effective weapon against you.

 When considering whether it’s worth using a trade mark attorney, just think – if a competitor did copy your name and registered the trade mark how damaging would that be for you?
-How much money and effort have you invested into growing your business and building loyal customers through your brand name, only to find yourself sharing this with a competitor?
-How would you feel if, ultimately, you had to rebrand yourself to avoid being on the wrong side of a trade mark infringement battle?
+How much money and effort have you invested in growing your business and building loyal customers through your brand name, only to find yourself sharing this with a competitor?
+How would you feel if, ultimately, you had to rebrand yourself to avoid being on the wrong side of a trade mark infringement battle all because of your unregistered trade mark?
 As the business owner only you can answer that. but if your goal is to avoid such problems and have the peace of mind knowing that your trade marks are protected, then find yourself an experienced trade mark attorney and get your trade marks registered.

 Get the job done properly